 - Bleeding and amputations

-Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLTAID003 – Provide first aid.
+Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLTAID011 – Provide First Aid.

-Participants are required to pre-read the Learner Manual and complete and associated Learner Workbook.
+Participants are required to pre-read the supplied Learner Manual and complete the associated Pre-course Assessment.

-Participants who do not provide the Trainer / Assessor with a completed Learner Workbook will not be permitted to continue the course.
+Participants who do not provide SETS or the Trainer / Assessor with a completed Assessment prior to course start will not be permitted to continue the course.